-(i) Financial Instruments
+Financial Instruments

-The Accounting Standards Board issued new accounting standards, Handbook Sections 3862 and 3863 dealing with the disclosure and presentation of Financial Instruments.
-The new standards revise and enhance disclosure requirements to provide additional information on the nature and extent of risks arising from financial instruments to which an entity is exposed and how it manages those risks.
-The standards are effective for reporting periods beginning on or after October 1, 2007.
-The Museum applied the new accounting standards at the beginning of its current fiscal year and their implementation did not have an impact on the results of operations or financial position (Note 5).
+The Museum adopted Sections 3862 and 3863 of the CICA Handbook dealing with the disclosure and presentation of Financial Instruments.
+These standards enhance disclosure requirements to provide additional information on the nature and extent of risks arising from financial instruments to which an entity is exposed and how it manages those risks.